Scholarships

 James L. WilliamsThe James L. Williams Endowed Fellowship Fund provides support for students who are studying conflict resolution at the Morton Deutsch International Center for Cooperation and Conflict Resolution (MD-ICCCR) at Teachers College, Columbia University.
 The fellowship honors the late James L. Williams, a long-time associate of the MD-ICCCR.
 James previously served as co-Associate-Director of the Center and was a beloved and innovative instructor, establishing or contributing to the development of several of the Center’s early courses in Conflict Resolution and Mediation.
 James was also a highly respected consultant, working with educational institutions, businesses and other non-profit organizations on issues of leadership, diversity, conflict and change.
 His impact on the Center was foundational and formative.

-Lida Orzeck Fellowship
+Lida Orzeck Endowed Fellowship

 Nicole M. Borunda